robertcda/itunessearch/README.md

 ## Improvements
 - Wanted to show off test driven development capability, but decided against it as i didnt want to suffer in completing functionality.
 - A lot more test cases could have been written to ensure different parts wouldn't break in the course of time.
-I did a sample of each type of test case, but in a well thought of project I would need to check both positive and negative scenarios.
+I did a sample of each type of test case, but in a well thought of project I would need to check both positive and negative scenarios a whole lot of functions need test.
 - Wanted to resolve the constraint errors when no track is selected.
 - Couldn’t do much code commenting for maintainability, but added stuff here and there during my work where i felt like.
 - Didn’t even attempt to do backward compatibility.